harvinder-hanjra/SampleRepository/README.md

 # SampleRepository
-This is my first git repository <br>
+This is my first git repository
 Welcome to Git concept